tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-Once you reach a hundred, you'll need to find another friend.
-From this, we can gather that for each power of ten you require an additional digit -- i.e. 10, 100, 1000.
+To proceed beyond a hundred with this system, you'll need to find another friend.
+From this exercise, we gather that for each power of ten you require an additional digit -- i.e. 10, 100, 1000.

 Now, imagine you had no fingers (or thumbs).
-Once you've counted to two, you've run out of 'stumps' to count on.
-When counting in *binary* (base-2), whenever you reach some power of two an additional digit is required.
+Once you've counted to two, you run out of 'stumps' to count on.
+When counting in *binary* (base-2), every time you reach some power of two an additional digit is required.
 The table below provides binary-to-decimal conversions for powers of two.

 Binary &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;| Decimal
 ---------------------------------------- | -------